riceissa/dlw-tutorial-post/post.md

 # Request for feedback

 This section is an official request for feedback from readers of this forum.
+Vipul and I want to make DLW as useful as possible to people who think about effective giving, flow of money in the non-profit world, real-world decision making, and other topics.
+To help us decide what improvements to prioritize, we would like to hear from you what excites you most about DLW, what you could see yourself using it for, what improvements would make you use it more, and so on.

+Below, we provide some structure for feedback.
+We would appreciate feedback as (1) comments to this post, or (2) submissions to [this Google Form]() (TODO: add link).
+The differences between the two are that the Google Form has fields for each question (more structure), can be submitted anonymously, and responses will not be shared publicly.

 ## Did you already know about DLW?
 Do you use it for anything?